billrain/mainframe2cloud.github.io/_posts/2021-11-11-Enable-SRE-in-Mainframe-shop.markdown

 image: assets/images/2021/SRE/MF2C_SRE_Value_Stream.png
 published: true
 ---
-# Backgroud
+# Background
 Many Fortune 500 companies have been running Mainframe (IBM System z) for decades and established comprehensive infrastructure and operation model.
-With emgering cloud and open source technologies, IT operation has been shifting from tranditaionl 'system administration' to Site Reliability Engineering, should mainframe shops embrace the trend and transform their engineering and ops model to SRE?
+With emerging cloud and open source technologies, IT operation has been shifting from traditional 'system administration' to Site Reliability Engineering, should mainframe shops embrace the trend and transform their engineering and ops model to SRE?

 # What is Site Reliability Engineering?
-SRE was brought up by Google back in 2003 which was even earilier than inception of DevOPS.
+SRE was brought up by Google back in 2003 which was even earlier than inception of DevOPS.

 >Google: SRE is what happens when a software engineer is tasked with what used to be called operations